runtime-enforcement/whyenf/other/README.md

 # Smoke Test Instructions

-Follow the instructions in this section to make sure that you are able to execute WhyEnf, EnfPoly and all evaluation scripts.
+Follow the instructions in this section to make sure that you are able to execute WhyEnf.

 ## Lawfulness